 You like making quick decisions and living moment-to-moment.
 You work well in a team, stay calm under pressure and can communicate with people from all walks of life.

-You'll need a minimum of five A-C GCSE grades (or the equivalent), preferably including a science subject, and be all set to take at least three A levels (or the equivalent).
+You're likely to need around nine high grade 9-6 (A*-B) GCSE grades (or the equivalent), preferably including a science subject, and be all set to take at least three A levels (or the equivalent).

 You'll need to apply for a GMC-recognised degree in medicine at university.
 Getting three good A level grades (or equivalent level 3 qualifications) is essential, as medicine is a very competitive area.
 It's important to check different university entry requirements as these vary between institutions.
 After university, you'll need to do further general and specialist training to work as doctor in accident and emergency medicine.